 The treatment of small bone cysts depends on factors like age, health and medical history of the patient.
-The extent and severity of the condition also play a role in choosing the right treatment.
+The extent and severity of the condition also play a role in choosing the right Cosmetic Dental Treatment.
 Since the condition usually affects children, it is also important that the child tolerates the inconvenience during treatment and medications, and cooperates with the physician.

 The treatment for small bone cysts is aimed at preventing recurring fractures.
 The treatment of the condition might involve curettage or bone grafting, steroid injection and/or bone marrow injection.
 Any or a combination of these surgical procedures can be performed for the treatment of small bone cysts.